CANADA STOCKS-TSX falls as oil price drops, Cenovus Energy weighs

 * Seven of the TSX's 10 main groups decline

-TORONTO, June 20 Canada's main stock index fell on Tuesday as energy shares dived with oil prices, while Cenovus Energy Inc tumbled after the company announced plans to replace its chief executive.
+TORONTO, June 20 (Reuters) - Canada's main stock index fell on Tuesday as energy shares dived with oil prices, while Cenovus Energy Inc tumbled after the company announced plans to replace its chief executive.

 Cenovus said it will replace Chief Executive Brian Ferguson, who championed an unpopular purchase of western Canadian oil sands assets, though it failed to name a successor, sending its shares tumbling 10.5 percent to C$9.20.